What therapy is best for trauma? Learn about Parts Work and how to choose a therapist

 Final reflections

-Parts work therapies- whether Resource Therapy, IFS, or Schema Therapy- all share the belief that our symptoms are not innate flaws, but protective responses held by parts of us.
+Parts work therapies are based on the beliefs that our symptoms are not innate flaws, but protective responses held by parts of us.
 When these parts are understood and supported, they can let go of pain and return to their natural, life-affirming roles.

 If you are looking for trauma therapy, do consider an approach that includes parts work.
 And remember: the most important choice is not the model itself, but the therapist you feel comfortable with.